semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 ## `metadata`

-To note extra information on a rule, such as a related CVE or the name of the security engineer who wrote the rule, use the `metadata:` key.
+Provide additional information for a rule with the `metadata:` key, such as a related CWE, likelihood, OWASP, and additional references.

 Example: